 Java is one of the miniature horses we rotate between at our events.
 Miniature horses are divided into two different divisions based on their size.
 Java is in the "A" class because he is under 34 inches tall.
 Minis in the "B" class measure over 34 inches up to 38 inches.
 Miniature horses are also the only other animals other than dogs that can be registered as a "seeing-eye" animal for the blind!

-USDA Licensed and Animal Welfare Act Certified
+USDA Licensed, Animal Welfare Act Certified, and Insured

-Scooter is a miniature zebu!
+Chip is a miniature zebu!
 Zebus are the smallest breed of cattle in the world.
 A few of the characteristics known to the breed are a fatty hump between their shoulders and loose skin on their lower neck.
 They are an exotic breed and extremely rare.

 Mini Menagerie Petting Zoo